Dre Campbell Farm

 One of the easiest ways to control guava worms is to regularly check under guava trees for fallen, infected fruit and clear it away.
 As the fruit fly maggots emerge from eggs, they burrow into the fruit.

-Ripe fruits normally fall off the tree when the wind blows or at the slightest disturbance.
+Ripe fruits typically fall off the tree when the wind blows or at the slightest disturbance.
 Therefore, collect all the fallen fruits around the base of the tree.

 Next, seal the collected fruit in plastic bags and throw them in the trash.
-Removing access to fallen, infested fruit will help break the breeding cycle and reduce future guava worm populations.
+Removing access to fallen fruit will reduce future guava worm populations.

 4. Fruit Bagging

-Fruit bagging involves covering developing fruit with protective bags to prevent guava pests from attacking.
+Fruit bagging involves covering the fruit with bags.
+This technique prevents pests from attacking each fruit.

-Using mesh bags that still allow light and airflow, bag the developing fruit.
+Cover the developing fruit using mesh bags that still allow light and airflow.
 Secure the bags over the fruit so there are no entry points for the flies to lay eggs.

-Fruit bagging requires more labor but is a natural pest control method used successfully by organic farmers and gardeners.
+Fruit bagging requires more labor, but it is a natural pest control method that organic farmers and gardeners have succeeded in.

 5. Soapy Water